 - Lifestyle-oriented screenshots: show how people use the digital solution in the real world.

 No matter which screenshots design strategy you choose, test it.
-Try different sets of screenshots and decide which one contributes to your app conversion rate.
+Try different sets of screenshots and decide which one contributes to your average conversion rate.

 Improve your conversion rate to reach new heights!